BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

   ### 1.3 Functionalities and tests out of scope

-  <li> We will run some test on differents browser
   <li> No QA support for mobile applications developed.
 Only web applications will be tested
   <li> Non-functional testing like stress, performance is beyond scope of this project.